gregory-nelson/Cornell-Shimtah/documents/design-journey.md

 ## Interactivity (Milestone 1)
 > What interactive features will your site have?
 Describe how the interactivity connects with the needs of the clients/target audience.

 - One of the main reasons the client has asked for a website is to recruit future members.
 We would have a interactive form for anyone who is interested in the club can submit their contact information.
-The E-board members of Shimtah would be able to contact that person and let them know more about the club or when we would be recruiting for new members.
+The E-board members of Shimtah would be able to contact that person and let them know more about the club or when they would be recruiting for new members.

 ## User Testing (_optional_)